Pathoschild/smapi-mod-dump/source/~bitwisejon/InstantBuildings/README.md

 In multiplayer, any player can use the build menu and the new building will appear instantly for all players.

+## House/Cabin Upgrades
+Pressing the 'U' key prompts Robin to ask if the player wants to upgrade their house or cabin to the next available level.
+Clicking 'Yes' will instantly upgrade the house/cabin to that upgrade level and change the appearance of the building.
+The player can immediately hit 'U' again to continue upgrading.

+In multiplayer, any player can use the house/cabin upgrade feature and the new building will appear instantly for all players.

 ## Configuration
 This mod creates a config.json file the first time you run it.
 Once created, open the file in a text editor to configure the mod.
 You can set the following options: